dsandstrom/screen_shoot/README.md

 # Screen Shoot

-Convert png files to jpg, resize to 1600px wide, and compress 80%.
+Convert png files to jpg, resize to 1600px wide, and optimize.

 ### How to Use
 ```shell